serokell/blog-posts/typescript-for-haskellers/article.md

 # TypeScript for Haskellers

-Web app nowadays is mandatory part of every modern application.
-It doesn't matter how small or complex it is.
+Web apps are nowadays a mandatory part of every modern application, no matter how small or complex it is.
-From one click apps with pictures converting to photoshop everyone wants fast and easy access to it and Web is where you can give it to your users or even for you with the easiest way.
+From one-click apps that convert pictures to Photoshop, everyone wants fast and easy access to the app, and Web is one of the easiest ways to do that.

-In Serokell we use [TypeScript](https://www.typescriptlang.org/) for writing web pages.
+In Serokell, we use [TypeScript](https://www.typescriptlang.org/) for writing web pages.
-You can read [Why You Should Choose TypeScript Over JavaScript](https://serokell.io/blog/why-typescript) in our blog.
+(You can read our reasoning for that in our [introductory blog post](https://serokell.io/blog/why-typescript).)
-And as our main language is Haskell, in this article we want to explain how knowledge from it will help you to write TypeScript code.
+But our main programming language is Haskell.
+And in this article, we want to explain how Haskell knowledge can help you write TypeScript code.

+In this article, we don't have the goal to cover all similarities or differences.
+We also will not say anything about the disadvantages of TypeScript's type system vs. Haskell's or how it works under the hood.
+Our goal is to show how you can use types in TypeScript.

 ## Why TypeScript?

-Historically, any new language which allow you to write web applications translate its code to JavaScript.
+Historically, any new language that allow you to write web applications translates its code to JavaScript.
 And there are a lot of such languages and language extensions: TypeScript, Kotlin JS, CoffeeScript, Scala JS, Babel, ClojureScript, etc.
-Generally you can write web applications almost on every language.
+Generally, you can write web applications in almost every language.

-Because we like Haskell, maybe we can write our Web application on functional languages or even on Haskell?
-And the answer is yes.
+Because we like Haskell, maybe we can write our Web application in a functional language (or even in Haskell)?
+The answer is yes.
-There is strongly-typed PureScript with Haskell like syntax, purely functional Elm, Reflex framework for Haskell with GHCJS, F# with Fabel.
+There is strongly-typed PureScript with Haskell-like syntax, purely functional Elm, Reflex framework for Haskell with GHCJS, F# with Fabel.

-Unfortunately they don't give us proper flexibility in working with JS libraries which number is enormous and take more time on fixing related problems.
+Unfortunately, these don't give us proper flexibility in working with JS libraries (whose numbers are enormous) and take more time on fixing related problems.
-Additionally, customers will be locked in this solution when they will need to maintenance such applications.
+Additionally, customers will be locked in when they will need to maintain such applications.
-On the other hand TypeScript with a huge community and modern technologies from the box is a great decision.
+On the other hand, TypeScript, which has a huge community and modern technologies out from the box, is a great decision.

-In this article we don't have a goal to cover all similarities or differences.
-We also will not say about disadvantages of TypeScript type system against Haskell or how it works under the hood.
-Our goal is to show what and how you can use types in TypeScript.

 ## Base concepts

-Unlike Haskell in TypeScript types are not the center part of the language.
+Unlike Haskell, TypeScript does not have types as the center part of the language.
 They just help programmers to write stricter and more understandable code, making their life easier.
 You can use types like `any` and nobody pushes you into strict frames.

-So, this part will be about simple built-in concepts which are familiar for haskellers and do not require any overheads on writing code.
+So, this part will be about simple built-in concepts which are familiar for Haskellers and do not require any overhead when writing code.
-Nevertheless, we will also leave links for some more complex libraries and articles which may help you investigate the case even deeper.
+Nevertheless, we will also leave links to some more complex libraries and articles which may help you investigate the case deeper.

 ### Strictness

 By default, TypeScript is really polite in using types.
-It was developed in a such way to give an ability for JavaScript developers simply using it.
+It was developed in a such a way so that JavaScript developers could simply use it.
-Nevertheless, with bunch or compiler options you can make it more strict in types and other things.
+Nevertheless, with bunch of compiler options, you can make it more strict in types and other things.
-So, the main compiler option is which you need to add to your `tsconfig.json` file is `strict`.
+In this case, the main compiler option which you need to add to your `tsconfig.json` file is `strict`.
-It will enable all strictness-related flags for you and if in future something will be added to strict options list you will not need to add it manually.
+It will enable all strictness-related flags for you, and if in future something will be added to the strict options list, you will not need to add it manually.
-But in case you want to specify them all, here you are: alwaysStrict, strictNullChecks, strictBindCallApply, strictFunctionTypes, strictPropertyInitialization, noImplicitAny, noImplicitThis, useUnknownInCatchVariables.
+But in case you want to specify them one-by-one, here are the current ones: alwaysStrict, strictNullChecks, strictBindCallApply, strictFunctionTypes, strictPropertyInitialization, noImplicitAny, noImplicitThis, useUnknownInCatchVariables.

 ### Type aliases and newtypes

 #### Type aliases

-Type aliases works exactly like they do in Haskell -- you can create a new name to refer to some type.
+Type aliases work exactly like they do in Haskell – you can create a new name to refer to some type.

 ```typescript
 type Email = string;
 ```

 And also you are able to create types with properties.
-Symbol `?` here is used as a syntactic sugar for `string | undefined` type.

 ```typescript
 type Document = {
   name: string;